Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch: Results and discussion

-This single, stable and regular stress wave is observed in all cornstarch suspensions with a solid fraction $\phi_{\rm w} >$ 35\% and for gap widths varied between 0.5~mm and 2~mm.
-The regularity of the signal is lost in the most "extreme" situations of large gap width ($h \ge$ 2~mm) or small solid fraction (35\% $\leq \phi_{\rm w} <$ 37\%), as shown in Supplementary Figure 3.
+This single, stable and regular stress wave is observed in all cornstarch suspensions with a weight fraction $\phi_{\rm w} >$ 35\% and for gap widths varied between 0.5~mm and 2~mm.
+The regularity of the signal is lost in the situations of large gap width ($h \ge$ 2~mm) or small weight fraction (35\% $\leq \phi_{\rm w} <$ 37\%), as shown in Supplementary Figure 3.
 Finally, the signal completely disappears for $\phi_{\rm w} \leq $ 34\%, when the shear thickening is continuous (Supplementary Figure 4).

 The pressure wave being very regular, we now focus on its velocity.
 In Figure \ref{figure3}a we plot the angular velocity of the signal $\Omega_a$ (compared with the angular velocity $\Omega$ of the geometry) as a function of the applied shear stress $\sigma$.
-Interestingly, $\Omega_a/\Omega$ is independent of $\sigma$: it keeps a constant value $\Omega_a/\Omega = 1.6 \pm 0.1$ for $h$ = 1~mm (in red) and $\Omega_a/\Omega = 0.4 \pm 0.1$ for $h$ = 0.5~mm (in blue).
-What is remarkable here is that the two signals obtained for $h = 1$~mm and $h = 0.5$~mm, that could seem similar from a distance, surely correspond to very different physical situations.
-Indeed, the normal stress wave is faster than the geometry for $h$ = 1~mm ($\Omega_a > \Omega$): it is thus very unlikely that it originates from a solid object.
+Interestingly, $\Omega_a/\Omega$ is independent of $\sigma$: it keeps a constant value $\Omega_a/\Omega = 1.6 \pm 0.1$ for $h$ = 1.0~mm (in red) and $\Omega_a/\Omega = 0.4 \pm 0.1$ for $h$ = 0.5~mm (in blue).
+What is remarkable here is that the two signals obtained for $h = 1.0$~mm and $h = 0.5$~mm, that could seem similar from a distance, surely correspond to very different physical situations.
+Indeed, the normal stress wave is faster than the geometry for $h$ = 1.0~mm ($\Omega_a > \Omega$): it is thus very unlikely that it originates from a solid object.
 However, for $h = 0.5$~mm, $\Omega_a \simeq 0.5\, \Omega$: the angular velocity of the signal is close to the mean velocity of the fluid within the geometry, which could indicate the presence of a rolling solid aggregate.
 The shape of the signal is also different in both situations: when $\Omega_a/\Omega > 1$, the signal is peaked as in Figure \ref{figure3}b.
 For $\Omega_a/\Omega < 1$ (Figure \ref{figure3}c, $h$ = 0.5~mm), the signal is more noisy and the width of the peak is larger.